REFER A PATIENT - Please click here for details.

 • The approach and order of surgery may be modified depending on the most impacting effects of the Lipoedema tissue.

-• Ultrasound is used not only for the assessment of the patient but also to check for any deep vein thrombosis within a few days after surgery.
+• Ultrasound is used not only for the assessment of the patient but also to check for deep vein thrombosis within a few days after surgery.

 • Patients can fly home after one week.